Blog

 HubSpot integrates natively with a defined set of tools.
 When a business runs systems outside that set, custom integration work is required and must be maintained when either system updates.

-A custom CRM owns the integration layer from the start.
-It is built for the specific systems the business runs and maintained as part of the overall product.
+A custom CRM owns the integration layer.
+It is built for the specific systems the business runs and maintained as part of the product.

 Administrative Overhead